AlbertFarkhutdinov/albert_farhutdinov_portfolio/README.md

 #### vocabulary

-Vocabulary.py is the script for training english words.
+"Vocabulary.py" is the script for training english words.
 It uses words from vocabulary.txt, where you can write you words in the form "english_word - translation".

 #### yandex_music_chart

-This section is not ready yet.
+There is file "songs.xls" with two columns: singers and songs.
+The script "yandex_music_chart" compars songs from this file with songs in chart on [music.yandex.ru](https://music.yandex.ru/chart).
+If there are coincidences, the script shows where it is in the chart list.
+If song from "songs.xls" is not in chart list, it prints in "Not Found" section.
+Before you run it, read "Requirements".

 #### bulls_and_cows.py
 This section is not ready yet.
 #### equation.py